-During 2020, we and many of our clients have changed the way that we live and the way that we do business.
-Face-to-face meetings, business travel and the idea of “going to work”; all these are things which have been greatly impacted by the pandemic.
+In 2020 we and many of our clients changed the way that we lived and the way that we did business.
+Face-to-face meetings, business travel and the idea of “going to work”; all these things were greatly impacted by the pandemic.

-These changes happened at great speed in the spring as the country went into lockdown.
-Since then, many people have had time to take stock of the changes, to think about what comes next and to make sure that they give themselves, their families and their businesses every chance to flourish as the country emerges from the pandemic.
+These changes happened at great speed as the country went into lockdown last Spring, relaxed again and then re-entered a period of tough restrictions at the end of the year.
+Many people took time to take stock, to think about what would come next and to make sure that they gave themselves, their families and their businesses every chance to flourish in 2021, as and when the country emerges from the pandemic.

-To help with the transition, Druces is launching Druces Future; a new hub on our website.
-We will host future updates relevant to the pandemic there and we are also using Druces Future to launch a new service aimed at those businesses, large and small, who are facing up to all the challenges of operating online in 2020.
+To help with this period of transition, Druces launched Druces Future as a new hub on our website.
+We post updates relevant to the pandemic there and continue to use Druces Future to host our service aimed at those businesses, large and small, who are facing up to all the challenges of operating online in 2021.

 Salisbury House Office

 The office is currently closed to visitors and most Druces’ staff continue to work remotely.

 Wherever possible we continue to encourage the use of electronic correspondence and documents (in preference to hard copy, paper alternatives) as there is a risk of delay in the receipt of the post and Document Exchange deliveries.
 Please contact us before arranging any courier delivery to Salisbury House.